 What are National Scholarships?

 National scholarships are highly competitive awards that provide opportunities and support for undergraduate and graduate study, research, study abroad, public service, teaching, and employment in non-profits, city and federal government.
-There is a wide range of prestigious national scholarship programs for undergraduates and recent graduates.
+There is a wide range of prestigious national scholarship programs open to City College undergraduates and recent graduates.

 Applying for National Prestigious Scholarships

 By clicking on any individual scholarship in the list of links, you can visit its website, get more information about scholarship requirements, deadlines, and benefits, and view the current application.
 City College's internal campus deadlines are often months before foundation deadlines, so interested applicants should prepare well in advance

-The National Scholarships Coordinator mentors students through the application process and assists students in developing the personal statements and essays required for the applications.
-The office also helps coordinate the overall application process with students and recommending faculty.
-After researching national scholarships of interest contact Jennifer Lutton, National Scholarships Coordinator at email@example.com, 212.650.6726
+The National Scholarships Coordinator mentors students through the application process, assists them in developing personal statements and essays required for the applications, and coordinates the overall application process with students and recommending faculty.
+After researching national scholarships of interest, contact Jennifer Lutton, National Scholarships Coordinator at email@example.com or 212.650.6726.

 Benefits of competing for national scholarships

 Campus deadline for the Rhodes, Marshall, Mitchell, Gates Cambridge scholarships, and the Soros Fellowship for New Americans: August 15, 2014.
 Please contact Jennifer Lutton firstname.lastname@example.org or at 212.650.6726 to discuss.